 Her research will focus on Tangjiawan Town (唐家湾镇) a division of Xiangzhou’s district, which is located in the northern part of Zhuhai.
 She has already started to conduct her fieldwork documenting in one of the 16 communities (社区) of Tangjiawan, the old village of Tangjia.
 Tangjia village is a historical neighborhood mostly inhabited by migrants-workers, which is experiencing a gentrification process.
 Is this gentrification process going to change property value in Tangjia leading to an increase of housing prices?
 In the following months she will observe if migrant workers continue to settle in this area.
 She will also detect other migrant-concentrated areas in the city and understand the housing offer for nongmingong.

 Steering away from a hukou-centered approach Cinzia Losavio will try to understand the integration process by going through it with migrant-workers.
-She will place actors’ viewpoints and individual trajectory at the of her approach, giving voice to the people who are experiencing this transition.
+She will place actors’ viewpoints and individual trajectory at the centre of her approach, giving voice to the people who are experiencing this transition.
 As she believes that the integration process is at the crossroads of social context, public policies and actions of individuals, she will use mixed methods to investigate this social process, including: in-depth interviews with migrants-workers but also with actors of the administration at different level;ethnographic observation in the selected areas; documentary analysis on national and local laws and regulations, as well as on national and local press.

-By emphasizing on the importance of studying migrant workers as a heterogeneous category, her main research aims migrant workers in the recent urban dynamics of medium-sized cities in China.
+By emphasizing on the importance of studying migrant workers as a heterogeneous category, her main research aims at highlighting the role of migrant workers in the recent urban dynamics of medium-sized cities in China.

 Discussion

 Questions were raised about the possibility to generalize the results of this research to other cities and megalopolises.
-In China locally diversified socio-economic and environmental situations force provincial and municipal governments to adapt the national regulations at their priority and challenges.
+In China locally diversified socio-economic and environmental situations force provincial and municipal governments to adapt to the national regulations at their priority and challenges.
 Issues confronting all levels of government in managing migrant workers population are not unique, resulting in a diversified range of measures to address the local situation.
 It is quite difficult to generalize the results of this research to cities at all levels.

 Juste Raimbault – 于思特